 Our validation system is distributed in order to ensure content is provided to users in real time.
 An initial validation score is shown to users when content is posted on the app.
 As the various elements of Rivrb's validation system perform work and provide results to the central decision making algorithm, validation scores on posts are updated.

 This is made possible by utilizing AWS Cloud infrastructure to host many small and compact algorithms that perform work to determine a single element of Rivrb's validation criteria.
 All these elements work in concert to provide a final output that determines Rivrb Validation Scores (RVS).
-If all of these elements end up being inconclusive, the post is escalated to Rivrb content validators.

 During the summer of 2020, amidst Covid-19 lockdown and the George-Floyd incident, a virtual hackthon called "NYC Coders Hack For Black Lives Matter" was hosted by NYC Coders, a Software Engineering meetup group based in NY that brings aspiring software engineers together to help one another prepare for software engineering related interview questions.
 The goal of the hackathon was to create software engineering solutions that would lead to better racial equity.